abdelrahman-elkady/se-tutorial/lab-3.md

 core.editor configuration setting
 VISUAL environment variable
 EDITOR environment variable

-If you're using `c9.io` to follow along you should use the `-m` flag

 For everyone that has sublime you can configure git to use it [by following these instructions](https://help.github.com/articles/associating-text-editors-with-git/)